 Under the Lights

-After an indoor cocktail hour at the Congressional Country Club in Bethesda, Maryland, the newlyweds and their guests walked outside to the dining area, where a mix of long and round tables were set for dinner.
+in Bethesda, Maryland, the newlyweds and their guests walked outside to the dining area, where a mix of long and round tables were set for dinner.
 Pale blue tablecloths, white linens, and gold chairs mimicked the colors used on the invitation, while overhead tea lights wrapped in ivy created what Kendall calls a "Tuscan patio feel."

 The couple alternated centerpieces on the tables throughout the space: Some had low arrangements of white blooms, lambs ear, and bright foliage in gold vessels, while others included six pillar candles of different heights surrounded by privet berries and greenery set directly on the table.

 Gold-rimmed, scalloped-edge plates, gold silverware, and chargers with gold scrollwork around the edges added a luxe gleam to the place settings, which also included menus printed on dark blue cardstock.
 Guests found their seat by looking for their names on blue ribbons securing a privet berry branch and a forget-me-not—then dined on brisket, crab-stuffed jumbo shrimp, asparagus, and parmesan potato pavé.